NeoSemiDen/MP-VSD-RV-SoC-TO-P/Week_0/Task_1_Summary.md

 ---

 ## ✅ Applications
-Once taped out & verified, the SoC is deployed in:
+Once taped out & verified, the SoCs can be deployed in:
 - Smart wearables (iWatch)
 - Arduino boards
 - TV panels